tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

     bin  dev   etc  home  lib  lib64  lost+found  media  mnt  opt  proc  root run  sbin  srv  sys   tmp  usr    var

-The files that you have been working on so far have been located in your home directory, e.g. ``/home/olssont/``.
+The files that you have been working with so far have been located in your home directory, e.g. ``/home/olssont/``.

 However, the programs that you have been running are also files.
-Software fundamental to the operating system is located in ``/bin``.
-Other software installed by the systems package manager tend to be located in ``/usr/bin``.
+Programs fundamental to the operating system is located in ``/bin``.
+Other programs installed by the systems package manager tend to be located in ``/usr/bin``.

 To find out the location of a program you can use the ``which`` command.
 For